 In summary, it is never a bad idea to put an agreement in place – whether informally or formally – to set the foundations of your arrangement and to ensure you have considered and agreed on the pertinent points.
 What is right for you will depend on the nature of your arrangement and how the law corresponds with your plans.

-To find out more about donor agreements, how the law works in your particular situation and your options, please contact our specialist solicitor, Nicola Scott.
+To find out more about donor agreements, how the law works in your particular situation and your options, please contact our specialist consultant, Nicola Scott.